Alleged Forgery: Court Admits Ozekhome, Another to N10m Bail Each

 While Ponfa Useni was in count seven alleged to have cheated by personation when he pretended to be one Tali Shani, a fictitious person, the senior lawyer was in count eight accused of abetting cheating by personation when he jointly executed an irrevocable power of Attorney dated May 30, 2020 with one Tali Shani, a fictitious person to facilitate their claim of the disputed London property.

-In count 11, the defendants were said to have sometimes in 2023, “agreed amongst yourselves to cause to be done an illegal act, to wit: making a false document titled: RE: REQUEST FOR AUTHENTICATION OF NIGERIAN PASSPORT NO. A07535463 BELONGING TO MR. TALI SHANI dated May 4, 2023 and purported same to have been issued by the Nigeria Immigration Service with the intent of using the same to support your claim of a property, lying, being and situate at No. 79 Randall Avenue, London NW2, United Kingdom”.
+In count 11, the defendants were said to have sometimes in 2023, “agreed amongst yourselves to cause to be done an illegal act, to wit: making a false document titled: RE: Request For Authentication Of Nigerian Passport NO. A07535463 Belonging To Mr. Tali Shani dated May 4, 2023 and purportedly to have been issued by the Nigeria Immigration Service with the intent of using the same to support your claim of a property, lying, being and situate at No. 79 Randall Avenue, London NW2, United Kingdom.”